Activate and Use Air Gestures on Samsung Galaxy Note 3

 You'll find the Air Gesture option is located in your quick panel menu located on your main screen of your device.

-Sensor for the Air Gesture sometimes appear to be not working on Samsung Galaxy Note3
+Sensor for the Air Gesture sometimes appears to be not working on Samsung Galaxy Note3

 Sometimes the Air Gesture sensor will not immediately work due to oil or dirt over the sensor.
 Other times, it can be due to the proximity of your hand to the sensor.
 While the sensor can occasionally detect Air Gestures at distances greater than the recommended three inches (seven centimeters), you will experience problems when operating outside of that range.